 Why We Like It – Razer Phone 2

 If you’re looking for a phone for optimized gaming performance, look no further than the Razer Phone 2.
 The new phone from Razer caters to gamers and wants to provide the best gaming experience possible.
 Despite being touted as a gaming phone, however, its powerful hardware makes it great for all-around use as well.
+It will definitely look good in the Monet Phone Wallet luxury phone case with grip and kickstand.

 The dual front stereo speakers of the Razer Phone support Dolby Atmos and Dolby Digital 5.1.
 The 120HZ high refresh rate is great for optimized and un-optimized gameplay and even for screen swiping.
 This can be changed in settings to save battery life, which is important because the Razer Phone 2 has worse battery life than the original Razer Phone, though it can still make it through a day.
 The Samsung Galaxy A70’s battery life can satisfy you if battery life is your be all, end all.
 Under the hood reveals a Snapdragon 845 paired with 8GB of RAM and wireless charging.